Salisbury beats Murray in US Open doubles

 Salisbury, 29, and American partner Ram defeated Britain's Murray and Brazilian Soares 3-6 6-2 6-2.

+"[It's] a dream come true.
+He has been an incredible partner," he added.
+"We look forward to hopefully getting some more titles together."

-Seventh seeds Murray and Soares broke serve in the seventh game as they took the first set at Flushing Meadows.
+Seventh seeds Murray and Soares broke serve in the seventh game to take the first set.

-But their opponents, seeded fourth, hit back with a double break in the second to force a decider and maintained their momentum to clinch victory.
+But their opponents, seeded fourth, hit back with a double break in the second to force a decider and maintained their momentum to clinch victory at Flushing Meadows.

-"To have won this with Rajeev is amazing, a dream come true.
-He has been an incredible partner," said Salisbury.

-London-born Salisbury claimed his first Grand Slam doubles title with 37-year-old Ram at the 2020 Australian Open, before finishing runners-up this year.

-Salisbury is also into the last four of the mixed doubles with American partner Desirae Krawczyk.
+London-born Salisbury - who alongside Ram lost the 2021 Australian Open final - is also into the last four of the mixed doubles with American partner Desirae Krawczyk.

 Murray and Soares won both the Australian Open and US Open together in 2016, but Murray had partnered fellow Briton Neal Skupski in the past two tournaments in New York.